hei411/hei411.github.io/docs/about.markdown

 -->

 [^1]: Pronounced as "Hailey".
-[^2]:  I was one of the last since this combination was not an option anymore after my cohort!
+[^2]:  I was one of the last people who did this combination since this was not an option anymore after my cohort!

 --------------